langsci/langscibook/README.md

 option | values (defaults in bold face) | meaning
 -------|--------|---------
-babelshorthands | | use shorthands defined for German biblatex | | use BibLaTeX (default) biblatexbackend | **biber** \| bibtex  | the backend of BibLaTeX
+arseneau | | use Donald Arseneau's procedure for automatic widow and orphan control. *This feature is experimental.* babelshorthands | | use shorthands defined for German biblatex | | use BibLaTeX (default) biblatexbackend | **biber** \| bibtex  | the backend of BibLaTeX